a11599/pmi/README.md

 Inputs:

-- ESI: Linear address of ASCIIZ uppercase environment variable name to search for.
+- `ESI`: Linear address of ASCIIZ uppercase environment variable name to search for.

 Outputs:

-- CF: Set if environment variable not found.
+- `CF`: Set if the environment variable was not found.
-- ESI: Linear address of ASCIIZ environment variable value if found.
+- `ESI`: Linear address of ASCIIZ environment variable value if found.

 ### `arg_get_count`